DougManuel/CO2-logger/README.md

  <img src="img/hopewell-ps.png" alt="Hopewell PS"/>
  <figcaption>Hopewell Public School - Old Ottawa South, Ottawa</figcaption>

+### Update 2021-05-02

+The [_Ottawa Citizen_](https://ottawacitizen.com/news/local-news/pandemic-project-ottawa-scientist-and-kids-craft-co2-data-logger-to-assess-classroom-ventilation) published an article on the logger.
+The kids didn't want their photos taken, being social media-wise, but I was fine because my photo is already in public.
+The school board issue a [statement](https://ocdsb.ca/news/carbon_dioxide_monitoring_in_schools) a few days later about monitoring CO2 in classrooms.
+Apparently, they received questions about monitoring in schools.🤷

 ## Hardware selection

 We built our CO2 data logger around the new [Adafruit RP2040 Feather](https://www.adafruit.com/product/4884).
 The RP2040 is the microcontroller of the year - a new offering from the Raspberry Pi foundation, with their Pico version costing just $4 USD.
 Adafruit's version costs a bit more, but it includes a LiPoly battery connector and a NeoPixel LED, which we knew would come in handy.